-In travel business, you’re not just selling a space, a hotel room or a seat.
-You’re selling an experience, a dream, a moment to remember, an adventure and an escape from daily life.
+In the travel business, you’re not just selling a space, a hotel room or a seat.
+And building a solid email marketing strategy for travel business or blog you have to know that first of all you’re selling an experience, a dream, a moment to remember, an adventure and an escape from daily life.

 You already have your stories laid out for you – you just need to package them in the right manner and on the right channels.
 So, today I’ll talk about email marketing ideas for travel businesses.